princevashishth/Quizfinal/README.md

 # Quiz
-Quiz is an Open-source local Android app for testing your knowledge Quiz is completely free to use
+Quiz is an Open-source local Android app for testing your knowledge, Quiz is completely free to use

 ## Features
 Developer can add more questions